 What is this character's role in the story?

 Protagonist

 Antagonist

 Mentor

 Sidekick

 Love Interest

-Other:
+Other

 What is your character's name?

 How old is your character?

 What nationality is your character?

+What is your character's occupation or primary identity (e.g. stay at home mum, rebel solder)?

+Does the character have any important physical characteristics (e.g. limp, purple scales)?

+Name three prevailing aspects of the character's personality (e.g. kindness, quick temper, wit):

-What is your character's occupation or primary identity? (e.g. Mum, rebellious soldier) Does the character have any physical conditions? (e.g. a limp) List some characteristics of your character's personality? (e.g. kind, angry) What one important personality trait, virtue, or skill best sums up your character?
+1. 2.
+3. What one important personality trait, virtue, or skill best sums up your character?
 How can you dramatise this aspect of your character to its fullest extent?
 How can you dramatise this aspect in a way that also introduces the plot?
 What do you want readers to find most sympathetic and/or interesting about this character?
 How can you dramatise this aspect of your character in an opening scene?

-What is your character's overall story goal (the thing that he wants most)?
+What is your character's overall story goal and/or the Thing She Wants Most?
 How can you set up this goal or show the coming need for it in an opening scene?
 What is your character's scene goal in the opening chapter?
 How will you dramatise this scene goal right from the start of your opening scene?
-How will the character's pursuit of this goal meet with an obvious obstacle (like a conflict)?
+How will the character's pursuit of this goal meet with an obvious obstacle (i.e. conflict)?

 How will this goal move the plot, either by immediately causing consequences or setting them up for later?
-How can any of the above help you demonstrate, or at least hint at, your character's lie?
+How can any of the above help you demonstrate, or at least hint at, your character's Lie?
 How can you craft the above elements to make your protagonist immediately appealing to readers (e.g. what's keeping them from looking away)?
 Which of your character's strengths can you show readers right away?
-Which of your character's pertinent weaknesses can you show the readers right away?
+Which of your character's pertinent weaknesses (especially Lie-driven weaknesses) can you show readers right away?